AndrewGuerrero/ng-caryll/content/effective_stl.md

 }
 ```

-> The elements `v` holds are located in shared memory but not `v` itself.
+> The elements `v` holds are located in shared memory, but not `v` itself.
 Putting `v` and its contents
-> in shared memory would look something like this.
+> in shared memory would look something like:
 >
 > ``` cpp
 > void* pVectorMemory = mallocShared(sizeof(SharedDoubleVec));